ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 1. Back up the current site files and database.
 You can do a manual backup in your hosting panel and export the database, or you can use a backup plugin.
 2. Install this plugin from within the WordPress dashboard.
 3. Activate this plugin ("Upgrade to ClassicPress") after it is installed.
-4. Go to the ClassicPress Migration plugin by clicking the **Upgrade** link in this plugin's table row, or at **Tools -> Upgrade to ClassicPress**.
+4. Go to the ClassicPress Upgrade plugin by clicking the **Upgrade** link in this plugin's table row, or at **Tools -> Upgrade to ClassicPress**.
 5. If all the checks pass, press the **Upgrade this site to ClassicPress now!** button.
 If not, you'll probably need to upgrade WordPress or PHP.
-6. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂
+6. The upgrade process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂
 7. When the process is finished, you should see the ClassicPress About screen.

 If something is wrong, please [join our Slack group](https://www.classicpress.net/join-slack/ "join our Slack group") and ask in the [**#support**](https://classicpress.slack.com/messages/support/ "#support") channel.